Sylius/Sylius/docs/plugins/plugin-development-guide/implementation.rst

 --------------

 The goal of our plugin is simple - we need to extend ``ProductVariant`` entity and provide new flag, that could be set on product variant form.
-Following customizations uses information provided in **Sylius Customization Guide**, especially from :doc:`customizing models</customization/model>`, :doc:`form</customization/form>` and :doc:`template</customization/template>` pages.
+Following customizations use information provided in **Sylius Customization Guide**, especially from :doc:`customizing models</customization/model>`, :doc:`form</customization/form>` and :doc:`template</customization/template>` pages.

 Model
 *****

-The only field we need to add is additional ``$availableOnDemand`` boolean.
+The only field we need to add is an additional ``$availableOnDemand`` boolean.
 Of course we should start with the unit tests (written with
 PHPSpec/PHPUnit/any other unit testing tool):

 .. code-block:: php

     <?php

+    // spec/Entity/ProductVariantSpec.php

     declare(strict_types=1);